-After we elect to be a BDC, we may not change the nature of our business so as to cease to be, or withdraw our election as, a BDC unless authorized by vote of a majority of the outstanding voting securities of a company is defined under the 1940 Act as the lesser of: (a) 67% or more of such company's voting securities present at a meeting if more than 50% of the outstanding voting securities of such company are present or represented by proxy, or (b) more than 50% of the outstanding voting securities of such company are present or represented by
+We may not change the nature of our business so as to cease to be, or withdraw our election as, a BDC unless authorized by vote of a majority of the outstanding voting securities, as required by the 1940 Act.
+A majority of the outstanding voting securities of a company is defined under the 1940 Act as the lesser of: (a) 67% or more of such company's voting securities present at a meeting if more than 50% of the outstanding voting securities of such company are present or represented by proxy, or (b) more than 50% of the outstanding voting securities of such company.
+We do not anticipate any substantial change in the nature of our business.

 A majority of our trustees must be persons who are not interested persons, as that term is defined in the 1940 Act.
-Additionally, we will be required to provide and maintain a bond issued by a reputable fidelity insurance company to protect the BDC.
-Furthermore, as a BDC, we will be prohibited from protecting any trustee or officer against any liability to us or our shareholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.
+Additionally, we are required to provide and maintain a bond issued by a reputable fidelity insurance company to protect the BDC.
+Furthermore, as a BDC, we are prohibited from protecting any trustee or officer against any liability to us or our shareholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.

-As a BDC, we will generally be required to meet an asset coverage ratio, defined under the 1940 Act as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) to our outstanding senior securities, of at least 150% (the limitation currently set forth in the 1940 Act, if certain requirements are met) after each issuance of senior securities.
+As a BDC, we are generally required to meet an asset coverage ratio, defined under the 1940 Act as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) to our outstanding senior securities, of at least 150% (the limitation currently set forth in the 1940 Act, if certain requirements are met) after each issuance of senior securities.

 We may also be prohibited under the 1940 Act from knowingly participating in certain transactions with our affiliates without the prior approval of our trustees who are not interested persons and, in some cases, prior approval by the SEC.
-As a BDC, we will generally be limited in our ability to invest in any portfolio company in which our Adviser or any of its affiliates currently has an investment or to make any co-investments with our Adviser or its affiliates except pursuant to the terms and conditions of an exemptive order from the SEC, subject to certain exceptions.
+As a BDC, we are generally limited in our ability to invest in any portfolio company in which our Adviser or any of its affiliates currently has an investment or to make any co-investments with our Adviser or its affiliates except pursuant to the terms and conditions of an exemptive order from the SEC, subject to certain exceptions.
 On August 30, 2022, the SEC issued an exemptive order (the "Exemptive Order") to the Adviser and certain of its affiliates, which superseded prior orders issued on October 8, 2019 and December 18, 2017, which permits us to co-invest in portfolio companies with certain funds or entities managed by the Adviser or its affiliates in certain negotiated transactions where co-investing would otherwise be prohibited under the 1940 Act, subject to the conditions of the Exemptive Order.
 Pursuant to the Exemptive Order, we are permitted to co-invest with our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent trustees make certain conclusions in connection with a co-investment transaction, including, but not limited to, that (1) the terms of the potential co-investment transaction, including the consideration to be paid, are reasonable and fair to us and our shareholders and do not involve overreaching in respect of us or our shareholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of our shareholders and is consistent with our then-current investment objective and strategies.